conductor-motion/conduction-v2/README.md

 #### `Recording/TempoSlider`
 Part of the metronome.
 This controls the tempo used by the metronome and is highly configurable.

+#### Recording/VideoCapture
+Used to record the video that'll be used for tracking purposes.

+#### Recording/ToggleHotkey
+Used to bind mappable hotkeys to toggles.

+#### Recording/HidableHud
+Used to Hide the parts of the hud not needed during recording.

 #### `VisualizerData/FrameData`
 This script is a class to hold data fo each frame.